Requirements for Starting a Chartering Petition

 - Post Chartering Recruitment Planning

-- The colony is responsible for all Chartering Banquet costs.
-It is expected that all members pay on a per members basis for any costs associated with the event.
+- The chapter is responsible for all Chartering Banquet costs.
+It is expected that all members pay on a per-member basis for any costs associated with the event.
 It is not uncommon to charge for family, friends, and date/partner to attend.
-The colony is expected to cover the banquet expenses of the National President and Executive Director.
-It is also customary for the colony to cover the costs of any institution administrators.
+The chapter is expected to cover the banquet expenses of the National President and Executive Director.
+It is also customary for the chapter to cover the costs of any institution administrators.
 To respect all those in attendance, this event must be alcohol-free.